 Pay attention to accommodations that minimise their carbon footprint, support local communities, and promote responsible tourism.

-Opt for a hotel that not only provides comfort and style but also aligns with your values of preserving the planet and contributing positively to Tirana’s future.
+Opt for a hotel that provides comfort and style and aligns with your values of preserving the planet and contributing positively to Tirana’s future.

 You might like my next hotel pick for its commitment to responsible practices, ensuring a guilt-free and environmentally conscious travel experience.